-INDIANAPOLIS, Ind. — Food pantries in central Indiana have seen a dramatic increase in demand over the last few weeks due to the coronavirus pandemic.
+INDIANAPOLIS — Food pantries in central Indiana have seen a dramatic increase in demand over the last few months due to the coronavirus pandemic.

-In response, CBS4 and FOX59 have teamed up with Gleaners and Midwest Food Bank to host a virtual food drive this Friday, April 10.
+In response, CBS4 and FOX59 have again teamed up with Gleaners and Midwest Food Bank to host a virtual food drive on Thursday, June 25 and Friday, June 26.

 Donations can be made several ways.